By-Tor2114/github-finder/README.md

 npm i
 ```

-2. #### With all dependencies installed, the local server can be started with the following:
+2. #### With all dependencies installed, the local server can be started with:

 ```
 npm start